bekasa/astro/src/pages/blog/confidential-email-services.md

 <img src="https://res.cloudinary.com/bekasa/image/upload/v1549815171/mailfence_c_l6pijs.png" alt="mailfence"/>

 Probably the most extensive service listed here including both paid and free tiers.
-Paid options begin at a ver reasonable 2.5 &euro; / month.
+Paid options begin at a very reasonable 2.5 &euro; / month.
 Services increase dramatically with email storage rising to 5 GB, support included, Imap, POP, SMTP's available along with custom domains.

 The free tier includes options to upload, store and manage  PGP keys.
 Either outward bound mail can be encrypted by password or key.
 In the case of password protection, notification of the email is sent.
 After entering the password, the encrypted mail is displayed along with the option to reply.

 Emails can be set to destruct from one week upwards or never.

-Ths document store allows uploading and organisation of documents.
+This document store allows uploading and organisation of documents.

 Calendar events and notifications are available.